 The combined elements of the EIP represent a significant proportion of the overall remuneration package and incentivise outperformance against targets.
-How does this operate and what is the maximum that may be paid?
-What performance measures are used and why?
-Are there any provisions to recover sums paid?

 Performance targets are set at the beginning of the year by the Committee with up to 150% of base salary vesting each year depending on the performance against the targets set, as determined by the Committee.